Martin Marietta X-24: X-24B

 The X-24B's design evolved from a family of potential reentry shapes, each with higher lift-to-drag ratios, proposed by the Air Force Flight Dynamics Laboratory.
-To reduce the costs of constructing a research vehicle, the Air Force returned the X-24A to the Martin Marietta Corporation (as Martin Aircraft Company became after a merger) for modifications that converted its bulbous shape into one resembling a "flying flatiron"—rounded top, flat bottom, and a double delta planform that ended in a pointed nose.
+To reduce the costs of constructing a research vehicle, the Air Force returned the X-24A to the Martin Marietta Corporation — as Martin Aircraft Company became after a merger — for modifications that converted its bulbous shape into one resembling a "flying flatiron", i.e., rounded top, flat bottom, and a double delta planform that ended in a pointed nose.

-First to fly the X-24B was John Manke, a glide flight on 1 August 1973.
+John Manke was the first to fly the X-24B, a glide flight on 1 August 1973.
 He was also the pilot on the first powered mission 15 November 1973.

 X-24C

-There were a variety of "X-24C" proposals floated between 1972 and 1978.
+A variety of "X-24C" proposals were floated between 1972 and 1978.
 Perhaps the most notable was a Lockheed Skunk Works design, the L-301, which was to use scramjets to reach a top speed of Mach 8.

 SV-5J

 After learning about a remark by Chuck Yeager that he would like to have some jet-powered lifting bodies for training purposes, Martin designed and built, on their own initiative, two examples of the SV-5J.

 The SV-5J was a jet-powered version of the rocket-powered X-24A.
 The SV-5J had identical dimensions to the X-24A, but was powered by a single Pratt & Whitney J60-PW-1 jet engine of 1360 kgf, in place of the X-24A's Reaction Motors XLR-11-RM-13 rocket engine.
 Martin also manufactured a full-scale, unflyable, mock-up of the SV-5J.
 (Confusion over number built may be due to the mock-up being included in the production list.)

 Martin were unable to convince Milt Thompson to fly the SV-5J, even after offering a $20,000 bonus.
 Both examples remained unflown.

 As the original X-24A was converted to X-24B, one of the SV-5Js eventually was converted to represent the X-24A, for display at the National Museum of the United States Air Force, Wright-Patterson AFB, Ohio, beside the original X-24B.

-The unflyable mock-up ended up in Hollywood and was used for several movies as a space-ship prop.